The Piano Tickler — your online source for expert piano tuning and repair

 Explore a Variety of Musical Essentials

-If you are searching for piano benches, lamps or other accessories such as bench pads or sheet music, we no longer offer these piano related items for sale on our site.
-You must call us to order piano tools, benches parts or accessories.
-901-827-3609.
-If we cannot help you, go to Amazon to find a large selection of piano accessories.
-Sometimes we may acquire such items on the used market.
-Possibly an inexpensive variety.
-Please call.
-No guarantee of availability.
-We can offer quick advice about where to go if you need repair for another instrument such as organ, guitar or violin.
+If you are searching for piano benches, lamps or other accessories such as bench pads or sheet music, we no longer offer these for sale on our site.
+Call us to order tools, benches, parts or accessories at 901-827-3609.
+If we cannot help, Amazon offers a large selection.

 Premium Brands You Can Trust

 Schaff piano tuning tools and supplies are mostly what John uses while servicing pianos.
 Schaff tools hold up very well and last a long time.
-Give John a call at 901-827-3609 if you are a musician or a beginner piano tuner and need help.
-We can special order tools and parts and ship them to you.
-Only U.S. orders can be shipped.
-Schaff is in Lake Zurich Il.
-All of their products are made in the U.S.A.
-We no longer offer the House of Troy piano lamps or the GRK sheet music cabinet or benches.
+Call John at 901-827-3609 if you are a musician or a beginner piano tuner and need help.

-For Digital Piano Players & Young Musicians
+For Digital Piano Players

 For the digital piano player, looking to purchase electronic keyboards you will find an excellent selection on Amazon whether you are a professional musician or just a beginner.
 Now days a digital keyboard has become a necessary substitute for an acoustic piano.
 Although I do feel that it is better for Kids to learn on the real thing.
 Not a toy piano.

-Browse Categories & Get Personalized Assistance
+Browse Categories & Get

-A World of Sheet Music at Your Fingertips
+A World of Sheet Music

 Please note that shopping for sheet music online offers more selections than you will ever find in one place.
 Shopping online is great!
-Search for rock, jazz, classical, ragtime, blues, gospel, band, and choral music for piano plus all instruments.
+Search for rock, jazz, classical, ragtime, blues, gospel, band and choral music for piano plus all instruments.

-Keyboard Benches & Essential Accessories
+Keyboard Benches &

-A piano or keyboard bench is essential.
-Just standing up to play does not work very well.
-You must be sitting to enjoy the instrument.
-As a piano tuner and player I need a bench for spinets and consoles for sure.
-Bending over is not easy when servicing or playing pianos.
-Sometimes the seat gets lost or broken.
-So, I always ask the customer if they have one.
-If not, I carry my own bench or stool.
-I always stand up when servicing grand pianos.
-In that case it does not matter.
+A piano or keyboard bench is essential — standing up to play does not work very well.
+As a piano tuner and player, John needs a bench for spinets and consoles for sure.
+Bending over isn't easy when servicing or playing pianos.

-More Than Just a Store-A Growing Resource
+More Than Just a

 You should spend a little time on our site looking at more than just the home page.
 This site offers helpful hints and insights about choosing a piano bench, lamp or how to keep your instrument looking beautiful.
-We are continuously updating and adding more information, history, facts, valuable tips, and free info on piano care and piano tuning and repair in Memphis, Tenn., and Shelby County.
+We are continuously updating and adding more information, history, facts, valuable tips, and free info on piano care and piano tuning and repair in Memphis, Tennessee, and Shelby County.
 Be sure to bookmark any page or pages that you are most interested in.

-Changing Times in the Piano Industry
+Changing Times in the

 The piano-making industry has seen drastic changes in recent years, while the instrument itself remains basically the same.
 Sorry to say, the piano manufacturing business in America is almost dead (2026), but the love of the instrument may be as great as ever!
 It's just that nowadays, while almost everyone loves a piano, very few people can afford a new one.
 This is just one reason sales numbers have dropped lower than ever.
 Read our Piano Facts page about recent prices and production numbers.

-Why a Used Piano Makes Sense
+Why a Used

 So we say, buy a used piano.
 There are still a lot of them out there.
-Find them listed in the newspaper, on the web, on the street (yes, it does happen, probably because of all those foreclosures and job losses over the past few years), etc. That's it!
+Find them listed in the newspaper, on the web, on the street (yes, it does happen, probably because of all those foreclosures and job losses over the past few years).
+That's it!
 Save a piano.

-Cleaning & Caring for Pre-Owned Pianos
+Caring for Pre-Owned Pianos

-Beginning Lessons & Upgrading Later
+Beginning Lessons &

 If they do well, later buy them a new one (if you can) or a newer and nicer used one.
 There is a chance that a few of these discarded "kings of instruments" may be of very good quality.
 As the economy gets better, there won't be as many free ones anymore, so typically a referral from a piano teacher, close friend, neighbor, or relative will be the best source for a good piano, new or used.
 And don't forget the bench!

-When Older Pianos Become a Problem
+When Older Pianos

 Here's an afterthought.
 Recently, we have realized that many of those free or cheap spinets were not all that good in the first place.
 Plus, the big old uprights and old grands are all getting so aged and decrepit that they no longer perform well.
 Not to mention, most of them will not tune up very well at all.
-Now, please don't get us wrong.
-We're not contradicting what we said above about salvaging one of those discarded instruments.
-But the truth is, a badly playing and sounding piano may actually discourage your child.
-Or even worse, it may turn them off of music altogether!

 Considering a Digital or Electronic Option